 Group representatives were often cagy when asked for specific membership figures — especially GG Kalho, who implied a mythic multitude — as GG Thomas notes in her AAA interview.
 In response to Cindy Sherman’s question about the group’s size in Interview in 2012, a GG representative explained: you can’t be a huge group and do the kind of posters, billboards, books, and targeted actions we’ve done.”
 Stein et al., reveal that there had only been about 100 members between 1985 and 2000.
 In a letter to Glasstire, GG Frida Kahlo specifies that there have been a total of 65 group members.
 GG Thomas says the core membership stayed relatively intact, while new members often did not stay long.

 GG Kahlo and Kollwitz continue the original group as Guerrilla Girls.
 Guerrilla Girls On Tour is a theater group formed by GG Aphra Behn.
-GuerrillGirlsBroadband, formed by GG Gertrude Stein, does internet work (that’s the group responsible for the virtual exhibition at the Nasher).
+GuerrillGirlsBroadband, formed by GG Gertrude Stein, does internet work.

 On the Street

 Street art is always most vital in its gritty, native context: overlaid on previous postings, and often torn, marked up, defaced, partially shriveled, pasted over, and in competition with colorful graffiti.
 That’s the life it was meant to have.